Our Tofino History

 The end of the road

 Though Tofino had always been accessible by sea and then by air (thanks to an airport constructed during World War II), the most significant transportation link was the opening of a logging road through to Port Alberni in 1959.
-At this time the McDiarmid family had already been in Tofino for a few years and were around to witness how the road opened up markets for fish and logs, and the few adventurous tourists beginning to venture out to the Island’s West Coast.
+At this time, the McDiarmid family had already been in Tofino for a few years, since Dr. Howard McDiarmid moved to Tofino in January 1955 to assume responsibility for the Tofino General Hospital.
+The family witnessed how the road opened up markets for fish and logs, and the few adventurous tourists beginning to venture out to the Island’s West Coast.
 In a few years the area’s beaches became havens for pioneer surfers, conscientious objectors and wayward hippies.

 In the late ‘60s, a grassroots movement to have the area designated a national park began.
 Dr. Howard McDiarmid, as the local Alberni-Clayoquot MLA (1966-1972), was at the forefront in advocating for its creation.
 The Pacific Rim National Park Reserve opened in 1971 and, while it means you can no longer drive on the beach, it protects an invaluable ecosystem and enables people from all around the world to enjoy the area’s immense cultural and natural beauty.
 The road to the coast was paved the year after the park was created, and the area began to attract visitors from far and wide, creating a demand for infrastructure to cater to their needs which started to develop.

 Growth in tourism and the town’s population continued before Clayoquot Sound was thrust onto the world stage for another reason.
 In 1993, concerned environmentalists faced off against the timber industry over logging in the Clayoquot Region.
 The protests culminated in the largest act of peaceful civil disobedience in Canadian history and the introduction of the Clayoquot Sound Land Use Decision in 1995—still a hot topic today.